Skip to main content

 A minimal example

-Declare what your code needs as a Protocol, register concrete constructors, and let Inlay assemble an implementation:
+Declare what your code needs as an AppContext protocol, register concrete types for interfaces, and let Inlay assemble an implementation:

 from typing import Protocol